amiri-lina/mnist-digit-analysis/README.md

 The project uses the **MNIST dataset**, which is a collection of 70,000 28x28 grayscale images of handwritten digits from 0 to 9.
 The dataset is publicly available from [Yann LeCun's website](http://yann.lecun.com/exdb/mnist/).
 The dataset has been split into training and testing subsets (60,000 and 10,000 samples, respectively).

-Data preprocessing steps:
-- Reshaping the data for model training
-- Normalizing the pixel values to improve model performance

 ## How to Run

 ### Option 1: Run on Google Colab